-I love cooking and baking with edible flowers and this Honey Lavender Creme Brulee Recipe might just be one of my favorites!
+I love cooking and baking with edible flowers and this Lavender Creme Brûlée Recipe might just be one of my favorites!
 This is a super simple dessert that always gets rave reviews!
 Especially in the summertime when you want something cool and refreshing!

-It always reminds me of the South of France and a Honey Lavender Creme Brûlée is the perfect dessert to show it off.
+Lavender always reminds me of the South of France and a Lavender Creme Brûlée is the perfect dessert to show it off.
 If you are new to Creme Brûlée, you might want to check out my basic Creme Brûlée recipe as a beginner’s step.

 You’ll use the lavender in both the base of the custard, by steeping it in the warm cream, as well as topped on the whipped cream as a garnish, and I think it just makes for the prettiest presentation.

 Bring to a simmer, then turn off the heat, cover and steep for 30 mins.
 This will infuse the cream with the flavors of the lavender flowers, honey and vanilla.
 Do not rush this step or your creme brûlées won’t have much lavender flavor!

 TIP: It’s better to use a smaller amount of lavender and longer steeping time, than more lavender with shorter steeping time.
 It’s the difference between a perfume-flavored Creme Brûlée and a soft hint of lavender in the background.

 Meanwhile whisk together the egg yolks in a separate bowl.

 Then, strain the cream mixture two times:

 You first want to strain the heavy cream mixture into a 4-cup Pyrex pitcher to remove the lavender and vanilla pod.
 Then, slowly pour the strained cream mixture into the egg mixture whisking all the while.

 Then, clean out your strainer and strain the mixture once more back into a cleaned-out 4-cup Pyrex pitcher.
 The second straining will create an even smoother texture for your custards.